buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Thus it is at the moment only supported on Posix systems

-The CreateScpHttpArtifactStorage step takes the following arguments:
+The :class:`ScpHttpArtifactStorage` class takes the following arguments:

 ``storageName``
         identifier for storage name